pankaj-mathur/selenium-serenity-valtech/README.md

 # Feature
 1. Test are written in BDD
-2. JBhave story fils eare created
+2. JBhave story files are created
 3. This framework supports multiple OS and browser
 4. For demo purpose I have added plugin for IE
 5. This can be executed from command prompt, Eclipse or anf CI tool